Chapter 5 : Partners

 I was pondering what the boys had said, when somebody brushed past my back, pushing me slightly forward as they past.
 I was in the process of turning around to say something rather rude to them when I saw them slide into the seat beside me.

-It took only moments for my fists to ball up with frustration as I heard the words that had plagued me throughout sixth year.
+It took only moments for my fists to ball up with frustration as I heard the words that had plagued me throughout most of sixth year.

 ‘Hi, Won Won,’ Lavender Brown said, while stroking Ron’s arm.